ibm-cloud-docs/CDN/faqs.md

 {: #when-will-i-be-billed-for-my-cdn}
 {: faq}

-IBM Cloud Content Delivery Network billing occurs according to the billing period established in your {{site.data.keyword.BluSoftlayer_notm}} Account.
+IBM Cloud Content Delivery Network billing occurs according to the billing period established in your {{site.data.keyword.cloud_notm}} Account.

 ## If I select `delete` from the CDN's overflow menu, does that delete my account?
 {: faq}